 India marks National Education Day on November 11 to memorialize the birthday of Maulana Abul Kalam Azad, the first Minister for Education in India.
 Maulana Abul Kalam Azad’s exemplary contributions to the field of education and institution building paved the way for the country’s modern system.
 Reputed as the main architect of education, he served as India’s first Vice President as well as the first education Minister from 1947 to 1958.
 Now, all educational institutions in the country mark the day with seminars, essay-writing, workshops and rallies with slogans on the importance of literacy and India’s commitment to education.
+“The purpose of education is to make good human beings with skill and expertise… Enlightened human beings can be created by teachers”- by Maulana Abul Kalam Azad.
+To promote education and propel the careers of students, you can find a comprehensive directory of education scholarships from around the world at Scholaroo.

 History of National Education Day